GegznaV/ds-projects/mental-health/README.md

 Custom Python functions.

 - `data`:
 Directory for data.
-It contains SQLite database and link to its source website.
+It contains SQLite database and the link to its source website.

 - `img`:
 Directory for images and pictures.